;

 Bank transfers

-Bank transfers are used for larger transactions, such as paying salaries or conducting business operations.
-However, the banking system's inefficiency and limited access in certain areas make this option less popular among ordinary citizens.
-International transfers are particularly difficult due to the economic sanctions imposed on Syria.
+Bank transfers are mainly used for larger transactions, such as salary payments and business operations.
+However, the Syrian banking system faces inefficiencies and limited access in many regions, making this option less popular among ordinary citizens.
+International money transfers to Syria are particularly challenging due to ongoing economic sanctions and restrictions on foreign currency transactions.

 Digital Wallets